bilbo443/BILBBET/PRESEASON_TESTING.md

       this is real, the sooner the allowlist and this whole class of flip-flop risk can be retired. **Owner: you** (this is a real-world league decision, not a code one).

 ---

+## Phase 1.5 — new features from tonight's later session, before real punters see them

+- [ ] **Team directory/profile: sweep every real team, not just the ones
+      directly tested.** Tested tonight against Tsatas Dip and a handful of others — worth a full pass checking every team with an unusual name specifically (apostrophes like Silverman's XI, the literal comma in "Dog Goes Woof, Payne Goes Meow") to confirm nothing breaks the directory listing, the URL-free navigation, or the profile render. **Owner: you** (click through) **+ Claude** (fix anything found).

+- [ ] **Confirm the "username = team name" convention actually holds once
+      real registrations start.** The Bilbbet history tab depends entirely on this — if a punter registers under a slightly different name than their exact team name (extra space, different case handled fine, but a genuine typo or abbreviation would not be), their profile tab would incorrectly show "no account registered" even though they're a real, active punter.
+Worth confirming there's real-world discipline around this during registration, or deciding whether the site should enforce/validate it. **Owner: you.**

+- [ ] **Dry-run the account deletion feature on a genuinely disposable test account before using it on your real "test" account.** The feature is tested in isolation tonight, but a real, once-only trial run (create a throwaway account, place a token bet, delete it, confirm it's actually gone from every view including the admin punters list and any leaderboard it appeared on) is worth doing once for real before relying on it. **Owner: you.**

+- [ ] **Confirm the rebuilt leaderboard looks right at real scale.**
+      Tonight's testing used 3-12 synthetic punters.
+Once more real accounts exist, worth a genuine look at how the table reads with a fuller, more realistic list — sort behavior, zebra striping, and row density were designed around a shorter synthetic list.

+---